Writer Profile

 Taisuke Sato

 haccoba -Craft Sake Brewery- produces sake based on a free brewing style similar to craft beer.
-Strictly speaking, it is not classified as "Nihonshu" (refined sake), but rather falls under the category of "Other Brewed Liquors."
+Strictly speaking, it is not classified as "Nihonshu" (refined sake), but rather falls under the category of "Other Brewed Beverages."

 I believe that sharing "supremely delicious sake" with a free brewing style from this land will serve as a catalyst for people around the world to feel closer to "fermentation culture" and "climate change and energy issues."